 Davian Clarke joined the UTEP track and field coaching staff on July 19, 2012.
-Clarke will be entering his fourth season at UTEP.
+Clarke will be entering his fifth season at UTEP.

 In 2015, Clarke directed the women’s outdoor 4x100m relay team to gold finish at the C-USA Championships, the women’s indoor 4x400m relay team to a first-place showing at the C-USA Championships and the women’s 4x100m relay team to the NCAA West Preliminaries.